FirasLatrech/todoList/README.md

   ## naming

-    - feature branches: These branches are used for developing new features or making changes to existing features.
+    - feature branches: these branches are used for developing new features or making changes to existing features.
 Feature branches should be created off of the develop branch and should be named using the following convention: feature/<feature-name>
     - hotFix branches: these branches are for hotfixes in the prod (urgent fixes) hotFix/<fix-issue>
+    - fix branches: these branches are for normal fixes

   ## workflow